istio/api/mcp/Readme.md

 incremental updates.
 This example assumes incremental is supported by the source.
-When source does not support incremental updates, the pushed `Resources` will always have incremental set to false, regardles of whether the sink requested an incremental update.
+When source does not support incremental updates, the pushed `Resources` will always have incremental set to false, regardless of whether the sink requested an incremental update.
 At any time, the source can decide to push a full-state update, ignoring the sink's request.
 Both sides must negotiate (i.e. agree) to use incremental on a per request/response basis for an update to be sent